Admission to practice law: Monaco

+In Monaco, advocates should be members of the local bar association (Ordre des Avocats de Monaco).
+The bar association is composed of three types of lawyers: junior lawyers, who may plead before any court except the Supreme Court and Court of Review but may not represent parties, lawyers, who may plead before any court and represent parties before criminal courts, the Magistrate's Court, the Employment Tribunal, and cases provided for by law, and avocat-défenseurs, who may plead before any court and represent parties.
+In order to join the bar association, one must have a master's degree in law from a French university or an equivalent qualification, and pass an examination.
+The Secretary of Justice may then appoint the candidate as a junior lawyer.
+Junior lawyers must subsequently complete a three-year training period in which they regularly attend hearings in various courts, attend conferences and training sessions in the courts, defend cases assigned to them by the legal aid system or court appointment, and work in the law practice of an avocat-défenseur.
+Junior lawyers who successfully complete the three-year training period may be appointed lawyers by the Secretary of Justice.
+After five years of successful practice, a lawyer may apply to be appointed as an avocat-défenseur.
+The appointment is made by Sovereign Ordinance.

 Montenegro

 Montenegro Bar Association (Advokatska komora Crne Gore) regulates the profession of a lawyer in Montenegro.

 Netherlands

 In the Netherlands, to be a licensed lawyer (Advocaat), one must complete an undergraduate law degree (Bacheloropleiding or LL.B., which is three years of study), the master of law degree (doctorandus in law before implementation of the Bologna Process and conferring the meester title, which is a one-year LL.M. program), and a three-year apprenticeship.

 Only holders of a law degree with civiel effect (i.e. a qualifying law degree) are admitted to regulated legal professions (juridische togaberoepen).
-Qualifying law degrees in the Netherlands must cover the four foundations of legal knowledge: Dutch private law, Dutch criminal law, Dutch constitutional law and international/European law.
+Qualifying law degrees in the Netherlands must cover the four foundations of legal knowledge: Dutch private law, Dutch criminal law, Dutch administrative and constitutional law and international/European law.

 Dutch advocates should be members of the Netherlands bar association (Nederlandse Orde van Advocaten).

 North Macedonia

 In North Macedonia, advocates should be members of the local bar association (Адвокатската комора на Република Северна Македонија).